 With the increasing interest of expanding the applicability of learning-based systems, several researchers aimed to improve generalization and robustness of 3D semantic segmentation approaches.
-PCT [72] mitigates the reality gap from synthetic LiDAR data for semantic segmentation.
-[77] explored domain adaptation for semantic segmentation of LiDAR point clouds.
+PCT (Xiao et al., 2022) mitigates the reality gap from synthetic LiDAR data for semantic segmentation.
+Yi et al. (2021) explored domain adaptation for semantic segmentation of LiDAR point clouds.
 They used a network to recover the underlying point cloud surface, from which they transferred labels across different LiDAR sensors.
 They also executed an experiment without using target knowledge, thus performing domain generalization.
-Mix3D [46] is a data augmentation technique for semantic segmentation aimed at generalizing beyond contextual priors of the training set.
+Mix3D (Nekrasov et al., 2021) is a data augmentation technique for semantic segmentation aimed at generalizing beyond contextual priors of the training set.
 It works by combining two augmented scenes, thereby generating novel out-of-context environments.
-[35] improved robustness by means of a test time augmentation strategy within a knowledge distillation framework, incorporating a Transformer-based voxel feature extractor.
-The recent 3DLabelProp [54] was the first method released for domain generalization in 3D semantic segmentation.
-Specifically, they assessed the generalization ability of state-of-the-art approaches and proposed a method exploiting both spatial and temporal information.
+Li et al. (2022b) improved robustness by means of a test time augmentation strategy within a knowledge distillation framework, incorporating a Transformer-based voxel feature extractor.
+The recent 3DLabelProp (Sanchez et al., 2022) was the first method released for domain generalization in 3D semantic segmentation.
+Specifically, they assessed the generalization ability of stateof-the-art approaches and proposed a method exploiting both spatial and temporal information.
 By relying on the previous frames from a sequence, as well as the current input, they were able to increase the robustness of the output.

 In this work, we improve the model robustness and generalization through adversarial augmentation.
-Unlike domain adaptation approaches which use knowledge about the target domain [77], similarly to 3DLabelProp we perform domain generalization, thus use solely information about the source domain.
-Moreover, our method operates on individual frames, instead of sequences as 3DLabelProp [54].
+Unlike domain adaptation approaches which use knowledge about the target domain (Yi et al., 2021), similarly to 3DLabelProp we perform domain generalization, thus use solely information about the source domain.
+Moreover, our method operates on individual frames, instead of sequences as 3DLabelProp (Sanchez et al., 2022).
 Therefore, our method differs from all existing approaches.
 Ours is also the first general approach shown to work effectively on both 3D object detection and 3D semantic segmentation.